neuland/micro-frontends/README.md

 When naming your element the only requirement the spec defines, is that your name must __include a dash (-)__ to maintain compatibility with upcoming new HTML tags.
 In the examples we are using the naming convention `[team_color]-[feature]`.
 The team namespace guards against collisions and this way the ownership of a features becomes obvious, simply by looking at the DOM.

-### Choose another Tractor / Parent Child Communication
+### Parent Child Communication / Choosing a Tractor

 When the user selects another tractor in the __variant selector__, the __buy button has to be updated__ accordingly.
 To archive this Team Product can simply __remove__ the existing element from the DOM __and insert__ a new one.